cloudflare/cloudflare-docs/products/pages/src/content/platform/headers.md

 ## Limits

-File can have a maximum of 100 header rules.
+A `headers` file can have a maximum of 100 header rules.